CarbonNet2023/CarbonNet/ReadMe.md

 Researchers and academics are welcome to use this dataset and the accompanying tools for their studies, provided that proper attribution is given to the CarbonNet project and its contributors.

 The contents of this project, including the dataset and analysis tools, are the intellectual property of the project contributors.
 While open for academic use, any replication, modification, or distribution of the material must be done with appropriate credits to the original creators.

----

-This README template is designed to be both informative and formal, adhering to academic standards while also being accessible to a broader GitHub audience.
-You can modify the sections as needed to better fit the specifics of your project and personal or institutional details.